Striking styling and hybrid efficiency help the IS stand out

 - Doesn’t handle as well as rivals

-Although there’s a choice of four trims as well as a pair of engines, the real sweet spot in the range is the IS 300h F Sport thanks to its blend of equipment, good looks and better handling.
+Although there is a choice of seven trims as well as a pair of engines, the real sweet spot in the range is the IS 300h F Sport thanks to its blend of equipment, good looks and sharper handling.

 Bigger and more luxurious

-The dimensions of the new car offer an increase in cabin size, with a wider stance and a longer wheelbase providing more rear legroom as well as increased luggage space compare to the out-going model.
+The dimensions of the IS offer an increase in cabin size, with a wider stance and a longer wheelbase providing more rear legroom as well as increased luggage space compared with the outgoing model.

-Most models get 60:40 folding rear seats as well as a driver’s seat offering better support and a more comfortable driving position than previous models.
-You sit lower in the cabin and grip a steering wheel inspired by the LFA supercar too.
+Most versions get 60:40 folding rear seats as well as a driver’s seat offering better support and a more comfortable driving position than the previous model’s.
+You sit lower in the cabin and grip a steering wheel inspired by the LFA supercar.

-Inside, the interior design uses high-tech display equipment and new materials which are a step-up in terms of quality.
-There are touch-sensitive switches for the air conditioning requiring only the lightest brush of a finger to operate.
+Inside, the interior design uses high-tech display equipment and new materials that are a step-up in terms of quality.
+There are touch-sensitive switches for the air-conditioning requiring only the lightest brush of a finger to operate.

 Extremely low running costs

-The previous version of the IS was a credible yet often over-looked competitor to the BMW 3 Series and the Audi A4.
-It had plenty of high tech standard kit and a range of efficient engines which allowed relatively low-cost motoring.
-CO2 emissions weren’t quite as good as the competition’s, though, which meant fleet drivers looked the other way and so you just don’t see too many of them on the road.
+While the previous-generation IS had plenty of high-tech standard kit and a range of efficient engines that allowed relatively low-cost motoring, CO2 emissions weren’t quite as good as the competition’s, which meant fleet drivers looked the other way.

-This version, however, gets the option of a hybrid petrol/electric powertrain with seriously impressive CO2 figures.
-It’s going to appeal to private buyers thanks to high fuel economy, while company car drivers are going to applaud the lower Benefit-in-Kind taxation offered by a petrol car emitting just 99g/km (in SE trim).
+It’s going to appeal to private buyers thanks to high claimed fuel economy figures, while company car drivers are going to applaud the lower benefit-in-kind taxation offered by a petrol car emitting just 97g/km in IS 300h SE trim.